tc39/proposal-temporal/docs/time.md

 **Returns:** a new `Temporal.Time` object.

 Use this constructor if you have the correct parameters for the time already as individual number values.
-Otherwise, `Temporal.Time.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.
+Otherwise, `Temporal.Time.from()`, which accepts more kinds of input and allows controlling the overflow behaviour, is probably more convenient.

 Usage examples:
 ```javascript